Correcting Attrition Bias using Changes-in-Changes: Attrition Corrections via Changes-in-Changes

-where $T_1(y)=\mu_0(0,\mu_1^{-1}(1;y))$ and $\mu_1^{-1}(1;y)$ denotes the inverse of $\mu_1(1,u)$. \end{enumerate} \end{lemma} The proofs of the above lemma and all propositions are given in Appendix \ref{app:proofs}.
-Lemma \ref{lemma:CiC}.\ref{T0}(i) shows that under the time invariance assumption (Assumption \ref{ass:Unobs}.\ref{TI}) and the strict monotonicity of the untreated potential outcome (Assumption \ref{ass:Mon}.\ref{MonUPO}), the distribution of the untreated potential outcome for any treatment-response subpopulation in the follow-up period at a given $y$ equals the distribution of the untreated potential outcome of that subpopulation in the baseline period evaluated at $T_0(y)$, where the transformation, $T_0(\cdot)$, is the same for all treatment-response subpopulations.
+where $T_1(y)=\mu_0(0,\mu_1^{-1}(1;y))$ and $\mu_1^{-1}(1;y)$ denotes the inverse of $\mu_1(1,u)$. \end{enumerate} \end{lemma} Lemma \ref{lemma:CiC}.\ref{T0}(i) shows that under the time-invariance assumption (Assumption \ref{ass:Unobs}.\ref{TI}) and the strict monotonicity of the untreated potential outcome (Assumption \ref{ass:Mon}.\ref{MonUPO}), the distribution of the untreated potential outcome for any treatment-response subpopulation in the follow-up period at a given $y$ equals the distribution of the untreated potential outcome of that subpopulation in the baseline period evaluated at $T_0(y)$, where the transformation, $T_0(\cdot)$, is the same for all treatment-response subpopulations.
 Since we observe the distribution of the untreated potential outcome of the control respondents in both baseline and follow-up periods, Lemma \ref{lemma:CiC}.\ref{T0}(ii) shows that we can identify $T_0(y)$ for $y\in\mathbb{Y}_{0,1}^{0,1}$ using the control respondents by the continuity and strict monotonicity of the outcome distribution (Assumption \ref{ass:Unobs}.\ref{continuity}).

 If we also impose the strict monotonicity assumption on the treated potential outcome (Assumption \ref{ass:Mon}.\ref{MonTPO}), Lemma \ref{lemma:CiC}.\ref{T1}(i) shows that the treated potential outcome distribution for any treatment-response subpopulation at a given value $y$ equals the distribution of the untreated potential outcome of that subpopulation in the baseline period evaluated at $T_1(y)$, where the transformation, $T_1(\cdot)$, is the same for all treatment-response subpopulations.
 Since we observe the untreated potential outcome in the baseline period and the treated potential outcome in the follow-up period for the treatment respondents, we can use them to identify $T_1(y)$ for $y\in\mathbb{Y}_{1,1}^{1,1}$ (Lemma \ref{lemma:CiC}.\ref{T1}(ii)).